I had plenty of anxiety before our trip to Mexico.

 2. Check for Air Conditioning

 When we booked our stay at Ahau Tulum, I knew we’d only have air conditioning available at night.
 I thought “no big deal, we’ll be out and about all day anyway!”
-But I’d grossly underestimated how much the humidity would keep Evelyn from being able to nap, and even opening the doors and letting the breezy ocean air in didn’t help much.
-It ended up not being too much of a deal breaker for us, since Evelyn took most of her naps in the car, but it’s still an important detail to check.
+But I’d grossly underestimated how much the humidity would keep Evelyn from being able to nap and even opening the doors and letting the breezy ocean air in didn’t help much.
+It ended up not being too much of a deal breaker for us since Evelyn took most of her naps in the car, but it’s still an important detail to check.

 3. Consider Bringing Your Own Milk

 Evelyn was drinking whole milk three times a day (and obsessed with it too), so I was a bit worried about keeping enough on hand for her with our varied schedule.
-If you’re staying on a resort for your whole stay, you’ll have little problem getting ahold of it, just be sure to check with the resort in advance if they have whole milk (or “leche entera” in Spanish).
+If you’re staying at a resort for your whole stay, you’ll have little problem getting ahold of it, just be sure to check with the resort in advance if they have whole milk (or “leche entera” in Spanish).

 Because our hotel room in Tulum didn’t have a fridge and we’d be eating a fair amount of meals out at restaurants, we decided to bring our own milk instead.
 I found these single serving cartons from Organic Valley that don’t require refrigeration (seriously!), and they turned out to be the most amazing find ever!
 We could take a carton with us while we were out exploring for the day, without having to worry about whether the restaurants would have what we needed or how to keep it cool.